-Led by Dr. Tiê Parma Yamato from The University of Sydney, the team examined 69 qualified studies with a total of more than 72,600 subjects from school-age children to high schoolers.
+Led by Dr. Tiê Parma Yamato from The University of Sydney, the researchers found that none of the studies reported how long the students were carrying the bag, how many times they sought back pain care, or how many times they were absent from school.
 Some of these studies had high to moderate risks of bias due to high due to high attrition rate, mixed testing methods, confounding factors, and poor prognosis.

+“There are few longitudinal cohort studies in children and adolescents in the literature, and in most of these cases identifying risk factors for back pain was not the primary aim,” they reported.
 “Consequently, the choice of exposure variables, measurement instruments and timing of data collection are not optimal to reveal causal relationships.
 These problems may explain why systematic reviews in this field do not have strong conclusions.”

-The highest predictors of who is more likely to get upper body pain are static posture, depression, stress, psychosomatic symptoms, gender, and age, with girls having higher reports of pain than boys, especially those with depression.
+The highest predictors of who is more likely to get upper body pain are:

 In one study of that systematic review, somehow almost all the girls who participated reported weekly of having pain in association with sitting in a static posture while hardly any boys reported any pain.